Call Center

 Americans with Disabilities Act

-Under the requirements of Title II of the Americans with Disabilities Act of 1990 (ADA), the Santa Fe Trails Transit Division will not discriminate against qualified individuals with disabilities based on disability in its services, programs, or activities.
-To read the Notice Under the Americans With Disabilities Act, click here for English or Spanish.
+In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 (ADA), the Santa Fe Trails Transit Division will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.

 City of Santa Fe Americans with Disabilities Act